MicrosoftDocs/Devices-docs/surface-hub/use-room-control-system-with-surface-hub.md

 ## Command sets

 Room control systems use common meeting-room scenarios for commands.
 Commands originate from the room control system, and are communicated over a serial connection to a Surface Hub.
-Commands are ASCII based, and the Surface Hub will acknowledge when state changes occur.
+Commands are ASCII based, and the Surface Hub acknowledges when state changes occur.

 The following command modifiers are available.
 Commands terminate with a new line character (\n).
 Responses can come at any time in response to state changes not triggered directly by a management port command.